 What To Know About the Uric Acid Serum Test

 A Uric Acid (Serum) test measures the concentration of uric acid in the liquid part of the blood, otherwise known as the serum.
 Alternative tests can measure the amount of uric acid in one’s urine.
 It is important for the patient not to eat or drink anything for four hours before the test, as not properly fasting can interfere with the results.
 Additionally, certain medications can impact test results, so a health care provider will be sure to inform their patient what medicines they should and should not take before testing.
 A healthy range of uric acid in the blood is between 3.5 and 7.2 milligrams per deciliter (mg/dL).
-While potential first steps to lowering excessive uric acid levels are reducing sugar/purine intake and exercising regularly, treatments are available for individuals who cannot bring down uric acid concentration through lifestyle choices alone.
-Medicines such as allopurinol and febuxostat help limit the amount of uric acid created by one’s body.
+While potential first steps to lowering excessive uric acid levels are reducing sugar and urine intake and exercising regularly, treatments are available for individuals who cannot bring down uric acid concentration through lifestyle choices alone.
+Allopurinol and febuxostat are two medications that help reduce the body's production of uric acid.
 There are also drugs such as probenecid designed to help improve kidney efficiency in expelling uric acid from the body.
 Monitoring your uric acid concentration is imperative in preventing gout and/or kidney stones.
 For an accurate and affordable measurement of uric acid levels, consider ordering a Uric Acid (Serum) test from discountedlabs.com.
 Seek testing or medical attention if you are experiencing hyperuricemia symptoms such as joint pain, swelling, or redness, as these could be indicators of gout attacks.

 Choi, H. K., Liu, S., & Curhan, G. (2005):